MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 3. To protect the file, choose between the protection settings that your administrator defined for your selected label (**Automatic, based on the selected classification label**), or specify your own settings (**Override with custom permissions**).

-    The override option displays values that your administrator might have set for your selected label.
-You can modify these values (for example, add or remove individual people).
-Or you can completely replace them with your own values.
+    The override option doesn't use any protection settings that your administrator might have defined for your chosen label.
+Instead, you specify your own protection settings.

 4. If you selected the override option, now specify the following: